 Jackson College is one of the longest CAAHEP accredited programs in the United States.
 Jackson College offers the DMS programs in a distance learning, online format while physics is taught both face to face and online to serve different students’ learning styles.
 JC offered the first CAAHEP accredited DMS program in the U.S.

 What does “accredited program” mean to a DMS graduate?

-Any student (other than a Bachelor degree or RT(R) who graduates from a “non accredited” DMS program must work or volunteer for an additional year before they are eligible to take the national registry boards (ARDMS) The board results since 1975 range between 50-79% for abdomen, physics, and obstetrics/gynecology so waiting 12 months to become eligible for the boards may not be of benefit for the graduate, especially in the area of physics.
+Any student (other than a Bachelor degree or RT(R) who graduates from a “non accredited” DMS program must work or volunteer for an additional year before they are eligible to take the national registry boards (ARDMS).
 Also, some hospitals will only hire a sonography graduate from a CAAHEP accredited program.